QIICR/dcmqi-guide/use_cases/prostate.md

 The most confusing part is typically how to find the codes to encode specific items.
 In our case, some structures have codes already included in the DICOM standard, while some other codes had to be looked up in SNOMED.

-Make sure to select DICOM maste list in the "Segmentation Category Type Context Name".
+Make sure to select DICOM master list in the "Segmentation Category Type Context Name".
 This will give you access to all of the codes in the standard.

 * Whole prostate gland: we encode anatomic structure (short selection list in the Category selector), and can quickly locate the code for the prostate:
 ```